Semantic search for 100M+ galaxy images using AI-generated captions: Results

-Table~\ref{tab:spiral_merger_lens} reports nDCG@10 scores for retrieval for spiral galaxies, mergers, and gravitational lenses.
+For a quantitative analysis of retrieval performance, Table~\ref{tab:spiral_merger_lens} reports nDCG@10 scores for retrieval for spiral galaxies, mergers, and gravitational lenses.
 Our AION-Search model, trained on the summarized VLM-generated captions, consistently outperforms similarity-based baselines across all categories.
 For spirals, we observe an nDCG@10 of 0.941 compared to 0.643 for the strongest baseline (AION-1-L).
-For mergers, the model achieves 0.554 versus 0.384 (AION-1-XL), and for gravitational lenses 0.180 compared to 0.015 (AION-1-XL).
+For mergers, the model achieves 0.554 versus 0.384 (AION-1-XL), and for gravitational lenses 0.173 compared to 0.015 (AION-1-XL).

-Consistent with prior work~\citep{li2023an}, training on single-sentence summaries improves nDCG@10 by 0.143 (spirals), 0.084 (mergers), and 0.180 (lenses) relative to multi-paragraph descriptions, likely because shorter captions reduce noise and overfitting to caption-specific details.
 Baseline methods using visual similarity to find lenses return fewer than a single lens on average in their top-10 results when averaged across multiple queries.
 In contrast, our semantic approach retrieves two lenses in the top-10.
+To validate, we conducted a 10-fold cross-validation analysis (Appendix~\ref{sec:retrieval_data}, Table~\ref{tab:kfold_results}), which confirms that AION-Search consistently outperforms AION-1-B across all categories, though lens retrieval exhibits high variance due to the rarity of positives and our use of a single text query.
+Some retrieved candidates not counted as lenses under the initial protocol appear in other lens catalogs that were not used, so we conduct a sensitivity analysis varying the lens catalog set and cross-match radius (Appendix~\ref{sec:lens_sensitivity}, Table~\ref{tab:lens_sensitivity}), which shows that these evaluation choices do not affect the relative improvement of AION-Search compared to image similarity search.

+Training on single-sentence summaries improves nDCG@10 by 0.143 (spirals), 0.084 (mergers), and 0.173 (lenses) relative to multi-paragraph descriptions on the full evaluation set, consistent with prior work suggesting that shorter captions reduce noise and overfitting to caption-specific details~\citep{li2023an}.
+However, 10-fold cross-validation shows a more mixed picture: 0.066 (spirals), -0.061 (mergers), and 0.051 (lenses) for summaries.
+We therefore do not find clear evidence that training on summaries reliably improves retrieval across categories.